top of page

 People who enrol on professional training courses in counselling and psychotherapy will undoubtedly be trained to see clients in ongoing counselling/therapy.
 If they are trained to offer brief counselling/therapy, it will usually be in the range of 4-10 sessions.
 The chances are that if single-session therapy is mentioned at all on their training course, it will be in passing and they will not study it extensively.
-This is the case even though the modal number of sessions clients have in therapy or counselling is 'one' as discussed in my response to 'Question 1'.
+This is the case even though the modal number of sessions clients have in therapy or counselling is '1'[1].
 This means that practitioners receive little or no training in their initial professional training to help a sizeable number of clients.

 It is against this background that we need to understand why some professional organisations are reluctant to accept single-session therapy as psychotherapy or counselling.
 And of course, this view is likely to be shared by therapists and counsellors themselves.